 The Company maintains the 2021 Equity Incentive Plan, or the 2021 Plan, which provides for the granting of stock awards to employees, directors and consultants.
 Options granted under the 2021 Plan may be either incentive stock options or nonqualified stock options.
 Options granted under the 2021 Plan expire no later than 10 years from the date of grant.
-Options under the 2021 Plan generally vest over four years.
-As of June 30, 2023, there were 4.4 million shares of common stock available for issuance under the 2021 Plan.
+Options and restricted stock awards under the 2021 Plan generally vest over four years.
+Restricted stock units granted under the 2021 Plan generally vest in one year.
+As of September 30, 2023, there were 3.3 million shares of common stock available for issuance under the 2021 Plan.

 The Company maintains the 2021 Employee Stock Purchase Plan, or the ESPP, which allows eligible employees to purchase shares of the Company's common stock at a discount through payroll deductions of up to 15% of their eligible compensation, subject to plan limitations.
 An offering period under the ESPP consists of four six-month purchase periods, unless otherwise determined by the Company.
 The eligible employees are able to purchase shares at 85% of the lower of the fair market value of the Company's common stock on the first trading day of the offering period or on the purchase day.
-As of June 30, 2023, there were 0.5 million shares of common stock available for issuance under the ESPP.
-During the six months ended June 30, 2023, 0.5 million shares were issued under the ESPP.
+As of September 30, 2023, there were 0.5 million shares of common stock available for issuance under the ESPP.
+During the nine months ended September 30, 2023, 0.5 million shares were issued under the ESPP.